ctools/ctools/doc/source/users/user_manual/response.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The instrument response functions provide a mathematical description that
+links the reconstructed photon arrival direction :math:`p'`, energy :math:`E'`
-links the measured quantities :math:`\vec{d}` of an event to the physical
+and trigger time :math:`t'` of an event to the true incident direction
-quantities :math:`\vec{p}` of the incident photon.
-The following figure
+:math:`p`, energy :math:`E` and time :math:`t` of a photon.
+The following
-illustrates this relationship:
+figure illustrates this relationship:

 .. figure:: irfs.jpg
    :width: 70%

-:math:`I(\vec{p})` is the gamma-ray intensity arriving at Earth as a
+:math:`I(p,E,t)` is the gamma-ray intensity arriving at Earth as a function of
-function of photon properties :math:`\vec{p}`
-(which usually are true photon energy, true photon incident direction,
-and true photon arrival time),
+direction :math:`p`, energy :math:`E` and time :math:`t`. :math:`e(p',E',t')`
-while :math:`e(\vec{d})` is the expected event rate as function of event
+is the expected event rate as function of the reconstructed direction
-properties :math:`\vec{d}` (which usually are the measured photon energy,
-measured or reconstructued photon incident direction, and measured photon
-arrival time).
-The expected event rate is obtained by integrating the
+:math:`p'`, energy :math:`E'` and trigger time :math:`t'`.
+The expected event
+rate is obtained by integrating the product of the instrumental response
-product of
-the instrumental response function :math:`R(\vec{d}|\vec{p},\vec{a}`)
-and the emitted intensity :math:`I(\vec{p})` over the photon properties
+function :math:`R(p',E',t'|p,E,t)` and the emitted intensity :math:`I(p,E,t)`
-:math:`\vec{p}`.
-The argument :math:`\vec{a}` in the response function comprises any
-auxiliary parameter on which the response function may depend on (e.g.
-pointing direction, triggered telescopes, optical efficiencies,
-atmospheric conditions, etc.).
-All these quantities and hence the
-instrument response function may depend on time.
+over the direction, energy and time.

 CTA response functions
 ~~~~~~~~~~~~~~~~~~~~~~

-The instrument response functions for CTA are factorised into the effective area :math:`A_{\rm eff}(p, E, t)` (units :math:`cm^2`), the point spread function :math:`PSF(p' | p, E, t)`, and the energy dispersion :math:`E_{\rm disp}(E' | p, E, t)`
+The instrument response functions for CTA (as well as the other IACTs such as H.E.S.S., VERITAS and MAGIC) are factorised into the effective area :math:`A_{\rm eff}(p, E, t)` (units :math:`cm^2`), the point spread function :math:`PSF(p' | p, E, t)`, and the energy dispersion :math:`E_{\rm disp}(E' | p, E, t)` following
-following:

 .. math::
     R(p', E', t' | p, E, t) =